How do I apply?

 When will I receive an admissions decision on my file?

 The length of review varies; it can be as short as a few weeks or as long as a few months.
 Earlier applicants tend to receive decisions quicker than later applicants.
-Bowen utilizes a “rolling” admissions process where applicants are considered for admission as their files become complete.
-We will not consider an applicant until he/she has submitted all required materials.
-Length of review is not reflective of the admissions decision.
+We will not consider an applicant until he or she has submitted all required materials.
+The amount of time it takes for our admissions committee to consider your application doesn’t foretell what decision the committee will make.

 Do you have a waitlist?

-Yes.
-A waitlist of viable candidates is constituted during the admissions cycle.
-Applicants placed on the waitlist are notified by letter.
-The waitlist remains active until the first day of Orientation.
-However, we revisit and render final decisions on waitlist candidates throughout the cycle.
+Yes, Bowen has a waitlist whenever it is made necessary by a high-volume applicant pool.
+We keep a waitlist of candidates throughout the admissions cycle.
+Applicants placed on the waitlist are notified by e-mail.
+The waitlist remains active until the first day of the First Week for first-year students.
+However, we revisit and render final decisions on waitlist candidates throughout the cycle, as space becomes available.